-Your tax refund can be garnished if you’ve defaulted on a federal student loan.
-Federal student loans are guaranteed by the government and the government has power over tax refunds.
-Not all student loans are subject to tax garnishments.
+Yes, unfortunately your tax refund can be taken (garnished) if you’ve defaulted on your federal student loan.
+Federal student loans are guaranteed by the U.S. government, and the government has power over tax refunds.
+Only federal student loan borrowers are subject to tax garnishments.
 Private student loan holders can have their wages or bank account garnished, but the private lender cannot garnish your tax refund and must take extra steps, such as going through the courts, to order a garnishment.
-In this article, we’ll tell you about the student loan tax garnishment process and give you some tips on how to keep your tax refund money safe from garnishment.
+In this article, we explain the student loan tax garnishment process and give you some tips on how to keep your tax refund money safe from garnishment.

-Can The IRS Take Your Tax Refund For Student Loan Repayment if You Default on Your Loans?
+Can the IRS Take Your Tax Refund for Student Loan Repayment if You Default on Your Loans?

 There are several government departments involved in the process of tax garnishment, including the IRS.
-The IRS processes your tax returns and the Bureau of Fiscal Services and the Treasury Offset Program processes notices and collections.
-These departments (bureaus) are bundled under the Department of Treasury.
+The IRS processes your federal tax returns, and the Bureau of Fiscal Services and the Treasury Offset Program process notices and collections.
+These departments (bureaus) both fall under the Department of Treasury.

 Two primary laws that permit the IRS to take your tax refund for student loans are:

-Title 26 of the United States Codes (laws for the Internal Revenue Service); and
+Title 26 of the United States Codes (laws for the Internal Revenue Service)

-Laws require agencies, such as the U.S. Department of Education, to notify the Treasury Offset Program of past-due debt.
-Your Social Security number will be matched to the reported federal student loan debt.
-The National Student Loan Data System (NSLDS) reports that there are over five billion dollars in defaulted federal student loans.
-(You're not the only person defaulting on your student loan!)
+These laws require agencies like the U.S. Department of Education to notify the Treasury Offset Program of past-due debt.
+Your Social Security number will be matched to the reported federal student loan debt before a tax refund offset is put into motion.

-When your tax refund is garnished, it’s called a “treasury offset” or “tax offset.”
+When your tax refund is garnished, it’s called a treasury offset or tax offset.
 Only federal and state agencies can garnish your tax refund through the Treasury Offset Program (TOP).
-The TOP is a program run by the United States Department of Treasury’s Financial Management Service (FMS) to help manage tax garnishments.
+The TOP is run by the U.S. Department of Treasury’s Financial Management Service (FMS) to help manage tax garnishments.

-The agency managing your debt must send you a letter before your tax refund is garnished.
-That letter will tell you that the collector plans to take your money from a federal payment.
-It will also include the following information:
+The agency managing your debt must send you a letter before it can garnish your tax refund.
+The letter will tell you that the collector plans to take your money from a federal payment, and it will also include:

-Your rights to review information about your debt; and
+Your rights to review information about your debt

 After you receive a notice from your lender (or collection agency), then you’ll receive a notice from the Treasury Offset Program.